 Step 5.
 Simulate the election

-The final step is to simulate the election, accounting for uncertainty from our estimates and assessing the probability that the Democrats or Republicans could over/underperform and move the outcome away from what we estimate.
+The final step is to simulate the election, accounting for uncertainty from our estimates and assessing the probability that the Democrats or Republicans could over/underperform and move the outcome away from what I estimate.
 The framework for this simulation comes from a common statistical technique used to account for possible error in data called Markov Chain Monte Carlo.

 This process has 3 major steps:

 - Choose correlated district error for all 435 congressional districts.
-This way, we can account for the likely scenario that if my projections are wrong they will likely systematically err in one direction (either pro-Democrat of pro-Republican).
+This way, I can account for the likely scenario that if my projections are wrong they will likely systematically err in one direction (either pro-Democrat of pro-Republican).

 - Add up the number of seats won by Democrats and records it along with a “win” counter for each seat